About the CCRY Network

 Since 2006, the Network has convened semi-annually in host communities bringing teams to the forums to focus on issues, policies and strategies to enhance service delivery to vulnerable youth.
 CLASP, with support from FHI 360, serves as a convener and works with the communities to make the connections between federal policy and local practice.

-Our current participating communities include: Albany, NY; Baltimore City, MD; Baltimore County, MD; Boston, MA; Washington, DC; Denver, CO; Durham, NC; Hartford, CT; Houston, TX; Kansas City, MO; Los Angeles, CA; Louisville, KY; Miami, FL; Nashville, TN; Northern Virginia; Philadelphia, PA; San Diego, CA; San Francisco, CA; Seattle, WA; St. Louis, MO; Tacoma, WA; Tucson, NM.
+Our current participating communities include: Albany, NY; Baltimore City, MD; Baltimore County, MD; Boston, MA; Washington, DC; Denver, CO; Durham, NC; Hartford, CT; Houston, TX; Kansas City, MO; Los Angeles, CA; Louisville, KY; Miami, FL; Nashville, TN; Northern Virginia; Philadelphia, PA; San Diego, CA; San Francisco, CA; Seattle, WA; St. Louis, MO; Tacoma, WA; Tucson, AZ.

 - Background on the CCRY Network